ChirpyC/EZMobSpawns/README.md

    - Checks that the potential spawn location is near any required blocks defined in `requiredBlocks`.

 8. If all of the fine-grained checks pass, the mob is added to the world and the group enters a cooldown period defined by `spawnCoolDown` after which it will resume regular tick updates.

+## Performance Considerations

+- For best performance, try to eliminate chunks from consideration early in the spawning process.
+In general, it is better to rule out a spawn attempt during the coarse-checks rather than the fine-grained checks as they can be slower.
+- For groups that rely heavily on the fine-grained checks, consider using a longer `spawnCoolDown` to help prevent lag when doing the entity/placement calculations.
+- Excercise caution when designing a new spawn config and always try out any new settings in a test world to ensure that spawn rates are reasonable.

 # EZMobSpawns JSON